jc-roth/rcfdtdpy/docs/sim.rst

 sim.Field
 ---------
 The field class can store both current field values as well as past field values as as Numpy array.
-The array has the following structure
+The E-field array has the following structure

 .. image:: ../images/numpy_structure.png
    :align: center
    :scale: 50

+The H-field array has a corresponding structure.
 The user never directly interacts with the entire Numpy array.
 Rather they set a "current time :math:`n`" which selects a row of the array.
 Any further operations are performed on that row.
 The :meth:`sim.Field.export` function simply returns the Numpy field.

 .. autoclass:: sim.Field
    :members: